Low back pain is a very common condition that affects about 80 percent of adults at some point in their lifetimes.

-This is by far the commonest cause of low back pain no matter which side is involved.
-When our muscles are overused or overstretched in the course of our jobs and daily activities, they begin to scream out in pain.
+This is by far the commonest cause of low back pain.
+When our muscles are overused or overstretched in the course of our jobs and daily activities, they can cause pain.

 An improper posture where you favor one side over the other may also cause left-sided low back pain.
 Persons with scoliosis, where the curvature of the spine is not well aligned, may cause back pain on the left side.

 Shingles is an infection of the nerves that expresses itself on the skin.